-The software can be used for standard routine and repetitive materials testing in tension, compression, shear or flexural modes with one or two gauge length references (Lo), or for more complex testing.
-This may require multiple gauge length references (Lo’s) deriving multiple live strain readings and results in support of dual strain averaging, shear strain values, r&n, Poisson’s ratio and live in-test specimen alignment monitoring.
+The software can be used for standard routine and repetitive materials testing in tension, compression, shear or flexural modes with one or two gage length references (Lo).
+More complex testing may require multiple gage length references (Los), deriving multiple live strain readings and results in support of dual strain averaging, shear strain values, r&n, Poisson’s ratio and live in-test specimen alignment monitoring.

-The software can be configured to operate as required for the specific task as an integral part of Tinius Olsen’s Horizon materials testing platform.
-It combines with a Tinius Olsen testing machine frame, capturing data and using that data in strain rate control of the testing machine.
+The software can be configured to operate for a specific task as an integral part of Tinius Olsen’s Horizon materials testing platform.
+It combines with a Tinius Olsen testing machine frame, capturing and using the data in strain rate control of the testing machine.
 It can also be used with older Tinius Olsen and non-Tinius Olsen testing machine frames, where intimate digital integration is not always possible.
-Here, the strain data captured can be shared real time with the testing machine system.
+Here, the strain data captured can be shared in real time with the testing machine system.